t4k1t/bitemark/README.md

 ## Why not JSON-LD?

-Many websites expose recipe metadata in JSON-LD format which is great for extracting the data, but while this if technically human-readable, it's not a great experience.
+Many websites expose recipe metadata in JSON-LD format which is great for extracting the data, but while this is technically human-readable, it's not a great experience.

 ## Specification